 You have indicated that TMG might conduct lobbying activity before the NJDEP in favor of or opposition to a "grant resolution."
 As ELEC understands the quasi-legislative "grant resolution" process, the approval of the Commissioner of the NJDEP is required, in addition to approval of the SHC, for any decision concerning Green Acres property.
 ELEC therefore finds that if a TMG legislative agent makes a communication concerning a "grant resolution" to an officer or member of the NJDEP, the communication has been made to "secure or prevent the initiation" of legislation to an "officer or staff member of the Executive Branch," as that term is defined at N.J.S.A.
-52:13C-20n and N.J.S.A.
-52:13C-20.
-Therefore, the communication with a member of the Executive Branch; see N.J.S.A.
-52:13C-20f, 52:13C-22, and 52:13C-22.
+52:13C-20n and N.J.A.C.
+19:25-20.2.
+Therefore, the communication is subject to disclosure by TMG on its annual and quarterly lobbying reports as a communication with a member of the Executive Branch; see N.J.S.A.
+52:13C-20f, 52:13C-22, and 52:13C-22.1.